Meta Batch-Instance Normalization for Generalizable Person Re-Identification: Introduction

-To this end, the recent DG Re-ID methods~\cite{jia2019frustratingly, jin2020style, zhou2019learning} pay attention to a combination of batch normalization (BN)~\cite{ioffe2015batch} and instance normalization (IN)~\cite{ulyanov2016instance}.
-Jia \etal~\cite{jia2019frustratingly} adopt this idea to Re-ID by inserting IN after the residual connection in the shallow layers, inspired by \cite{pan2018two}.
-However, this approach has a critical issue in that applying IN inevitably causes the loss of discriminative information and also demanding a manual selection of which layer to apply IN.
-For another instance, Jin \etal~\cite{jin2020style} design the Style Normalization and Restitution (SNR) module based on instance normalization and feature distillation.
-Since this method focuses on removing style discrepancy only from the given source domains, it lacks the ability to attenuate the new style of unseen domains sufficiently.
+To this end, the recent DG Re-ID methods~\cite{jia2019frustratingly, jin2020style, zhou2019learning} have focused on a combination of batch normalization (BN)~\cite{ioffe2015batch} and instance normalization (IN)~\cite{ulyanov2016instance}.
+Jia \etal~\cite{jia2019frustratingly} adopted this idea to Re-ID by inserting IN after the residual connection in the specific layers, inspired by \cite{pan2018two}.
+However, this na\"ive approach not only leads to the loss of discriminative information but also requires a careful selection of the locations for applying IN.
+For another instance, Jin \etal~\cite{jin2020style} designed the Style Normalization and Restitution (SNR) module based on instance normalization and feature distillation.
+Since this method aims at removing style discrepancy only from the given source domains, it lacks the ability to attenuate the new style of unseen domains sufficiently.

 So, how do we design normalization layers to be well generalized for DG Re-ID?
 To find out the answer, we conducted simple experiments that explore the properties and limitations of BN and IN layers.
 After training each of the BN and IN models on multiple source domains, we observed the retrieval results on unseen target domains.
 The BN model strives to learn discriminative information based on the style variations within each mini-batch.
 However, when samples of unexpected styles are given from unseen target domains, the trained model does not have sufficient ability to distinguish their IDs.
 We call it \textit{under-style-normalization} in Fig.~\ref{fig:concept}~(a).
 On the contrary, IN eliminates instance-specific style information using its own statistics.
 Even though IN can be helpful to remove unseen styles on target domains, it filters out even some discriminative information, as shown in Fig.~\ref{fig:concept}~(b).
 We call it \textit{over-style-normalization}.
-Since both normalization methods have limitations on the DG setting, the combination of BN and IN has to be handled carefully.
+Since both normalization methods have limitations in the DG setting, the combination of BN and IN has to be handled carefully.